 In fact, a study once established that it was used to clean and clear more than two-thirds of tooth plaque.
 Other studies have shown the effects acacia gum has on tooth mineralization and treatment of chronic periodontitis (serious gum infection) (19, 20).

 Another study was conducted on four groups of 120 individuals who had chronic generalized gingivitis.
 Two groups were assigned acacia gum powder and gel, while the remaining two used placebo and 1% chlorhexidine gel.
-At the end of 24 weeks, acacia powder and gel exhibited more positive results than placebo.
+At the end of 24 weeks, acacia powder and gel exhibited more positive results than the placebo.
 The study suggests that gum acacia can be used to manage plaque in patients with gingivitis (21).

 #8.
 Treats Sore Throats and Dry Coughs

 Usually, acacia gum has a sticky texture when consumed.
 This characteristic can help soothe a sore throat and treat a dry cough by maintaining the throat’s viscosity.
-It also contains anti-inflammatory properties that prevent swelling, voice loss and bacterial infection in the throat.
+It also contains anti-inflammatory properties that prevent swelling, voice loss, and bacterial infection in the throat.
 According to research, it has been used as a traditional medicine for the treatment of sore throats and coughs (22).

 Possible Minor Side Effects

 Acacia is safe for most adults.
-However, it can cause some minor side effects, especially if you are allergic to acacia:
+However, it can cause some minor side effects, especially if you are allergic to acacia.

-Asthma attacks may also be another side effect especially if an individual is allergic to dust.
+Asthma attacks may also be another side effect, especially if an individual is allergic to dust.
 One may run short of breath if they are allergic to acacia gum.
-Other allergic reactions resulting from acacia gum include; conjunctivitis, itchy skin, and rhinitis (24).
+Other allergic reactions resulting from acacia gum include conjunctivitis, itchy skin, and rhinitis (24).

 How to use

-It is obvious that too much may cause severe problems that are uncalled for, so it is important to follow the given instructions.
+Taking too much may cause severe problems that are uncalled for, so it is important to follow the given instructions.
 Also, acacia fiber should be taken at least four hours before or after any antibiotic treatment.

 Where To Buy Acacia Fiber?